Get up to 4 Free Quotes!

-- One or two water hoses with shutoff nozzles on the roof.
+- One or two water hoses with shut-off nozzles on the roof.

 - A roll of clear plastic long enough to wrap around the chimney several times.

-- Good shoes and safety harnesses for people on the roof.
+- Good shoes and a safety harness.

-- A yellow lumber crayon
+- A yellow lumber crayon.

 Once you've assembled the items you'll need, follow these step-by-step instructions:

-1. Starting from about 1/2 inch above where the chimney meets the roof, wrap the chimney with plastic all the way around to a point about 18 inches up.
+- Starting from about 1/2 inch above where the chimney meets the roof, wrap the chimney with plastic all the way around to a point about 18 inches up.
 Cover the chimney bricks while leaving the flashings around the very base of the chimney exposed.

 up onthe chimney or direct it up under the base flashing.
 Have the observer in the attic report the very first drop of water seen.
 As soon as water is reported, use the yellow lumber crayon to mark the spot where the hose was pointing at the time.
 Because it may be several days before the repairs are done, mark the spot firmly since water or rain will fade the lumber crayon quickly.

-3. If there is no leak on the front, or low, side of the chimney, move the water one shingle at a time up along the side of the chimney.
+- If there is no leak on the front, or low, side of the chimney, move the water one shingle at a time up along the side of the chimney.
 Always run the water downhill.
 Pause at least one minute at each shingle as you move up the roof shingles on that side of the chimney, but don't let the water get behind the chimney yet.

-4. If there is no leak there, repeat the process on the other side of the chimney, one shingle at a time.
+- If there is no leak there, repeat the process on the other side of the chimney, one shingle at a time.
 If you do find a leak, stop and mark it, but continue to look for others above if you can do so without further interior damage.
 If water is gathering on the ceiling drywall, poke a hole in the center of the wet spot and let it drip into a bucket underneath.
 Let the drywall fully drain before moving along to another surface.

-5. If neither side leaks, go to the back of the chimney and repeat everything.
+- If neither side leaks, go to the back of the chimney and repeat everything.
 Do not get water on the vertical chimney surface yet.

-6. If there are no leaks up to this point, it means the leak is higher than the base flashing or nearby roof shingles.
+- If there are no leaks up to this point, it means the leak is higher than the base flashing or nearby roof shingles.

-7. Remove the plastic wrap and reapply it so the bottom edge is just above the uppermost piece of counter flashing, which is the vertical pieces of metal.
+- Remove the plastic wrap and reapply it so the bottom edge is just above the uppermost piece of counter flashing, which is the vertical pieces of metal.
 Wrap the chimney just above the point that flashing enters the bricks.
 The plastic is to make sure water is not accidentally sprayed higher than it should be, which would defeat the purpose of the careful search.

-9. Next, remove the plastic and begin working your way up the chimney, repeating the pattern of water application on each brick course until you find the leak.
+- Next, remove the plastic and begin working your way up the chimney, repeating the pattern of water application on each brick course until you find the leak.
 If there is no sign of a leak at this point, then you've traced it to the mortar cap.
 Apply water there to make sure.